Skip to Main Content

 You can search for conference proceedings using a number of the databases available via the Library Services’ web page.
 On Medline you can search for them by combining a search for Congresses with a subject search for whatever topic you are looking for.
 You can also restrict your search to conference proceedings when using the Web of Science database.

-Hand-searching involves looking through the contents pages of journals, conference proceedings and abstracts page by page.
+'Hand-searching' involves looking through the contents pages of journals, conference proceedings and abstracts which you know focus on your topic area.
+Whilst this used to be done by hand, going page by page through a hard copy this can of course now be done online.
 This process can identify articles (and other items, e.g. letters) which have not yet been included in electronic databases, and those which are not indexed or have been indexed incorrectly.
-Deciding which journals to search through in this way can be done by analysing the results of your database searches to see which journals contain the largest number of relevant studies.
+Deciding which journals/sites to search through in this way can be done by analysing the results of your database searches to see which journals contain the largest number of relevant studies.

 Contacting authors, experts, and other organisations